 Tech Brief - Transporting Hydrogen

-This tech brief provides an overview of new, alternative modes of storing and transporting hydrogen including Liquid Organic Hydrogen Carriers and Metal Hydrides.
+This tech brief provides an overview of the cost to transport hydrogen by reducing hydrogen volume using liquid hydrogen, Liquid Organic Hydrogen Carriers (LOHC) and ammonia.

-This tech brief provides an overview of new, alternative sources of hydrogen including Geological Hydrogen Wells and extracting zero-carbon hydrogen from old petroleum wells.
+This tech brief provides an overview of the sources of hydrogen including Geological Hydrogen Wells and extracting zero-carbon hydrogen from old petroleum wells.

 This tech brief answers common criticisms of hydrogen's role in the environmental movement to stop climate change, and shows how hydrogen is a critically needed component to support renewable electricity as a replacement for fossil fuels in all use cases.

-Colors of Hydrogen.
-This is a figure which shows that only four colors are needed to describe whether a source of hydrogen emits carbon or not, or is from a renewable source or not.
-These are the only criteria that are needed to determine the environmental impact of a hydrogen source.
+Tech Brief - Colors of Hydrogen.
+Color is a shorthand that gives us a general idea of of whether a source of hydrogen emits carbon or not, or is from a renewable source or not.
+Only four colors are needed to describe these criteria.

 Directory